Car Insurance in South Carolina: $1,825/yr

-South Carolina drivers pay an average of $1,825/year for auto insurance — $36 above the national average.
-Compare quotes and save.
+South Carolina is the 18th most expensive state in the country for full-coverage auto insurance — $36 above the $1,789 national average.

 How South Carolina stacks up

 At $1,825 per year for full coverage, South Carolina drivers pay 2% more than the national average of $1,789.
+That makes it the 18th most expensive state across 50 states + D.C. in our 2026 ranking.
 Coastal hurricane exposure and ~10% uninsured driver rate push premiums above average.

 Premiums vary widely within South Carolina based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.